-This capacitor type can be ceramic, plastic, silver mica, and so forth (because of the unstable characteristics of ceramic capacitors made with Z5U material are not recommended.)
+This capacitor type can be ceramic, plastic, silver mica, etc. (Because of the unstable characteristics of ceramic capacitors made with Z5U material, they are not recommended.)

-Table 6 contains feedforward capacitor values for various output voltages.
+The table shown in Table 1 contains feedforward capacitor values for various output voltages.
 In this example, a 1-nF capacitor is required.